khudgins/documentation/agent/linux/uploadServer.rst

 DESCRIPTION
 ~~~~~~~~~~~

-It uploads the selected AMI bundle to Amazon S3 for creating a S3-storage based AMI, using EC2 AMI tools
+Uploads the selected AMI bundle to Amazon S3 for creating a S3-storage based AMI using EC2 AMI tools

 OPTIONS
 ~~~~~~~